ewensyee/Excel_Data_Analysis_Project/README.md

 ## 2. What's the median salary for data jobs when compared to the US and countries outside the US?
 ### Skills: Pivot Tables & DAX
-- I created a PivotTable using the Data Model I created with Power Pivot, where I joined the data_jobs_salary with data_jobs_skills, where the flow goes from data_jobs_salary to data_jobs_skills.
 - Moving the job_title_short to the rows field and the salary_year_avg into the values field, however, I could not get value field to be MEDIAN, which I had to use DAX to add a new measure to calculate the median salary from salary_year_avg.
 - I first needed to add a new measure to calculate the median salary for United States Job.
 ```